avishek-sen-gupta/cobol-rekt/README.md

 - See ```DependencyBuildMain.java``` for an example how inter-program dependencies can be injected into Neo4J.
 - More detailed guides on programmatic use are on the way.

+## Running against AWS Card Demo

+The library has been tested (validation, flowchart generation, AST generation, Unified Model generation) against the [AWS Card Demo](https://github.com/aws-samples/aws-mainframe-modernization-carddemo) codebase.
+To run it against that codebase, do the following:

+- Clone the repository
+- Create an empty file ```app/cpy/DFHAID```
+- Create an empty file ```app/cpy/DFHBMSCA```

+Now run your commands as usual.

 ## Developer Guide

 ### CLI Usage